Shopping & Sourcing Guide · Updated June 2026

 ~142

-Goodwill Outlet stores (also called "The Bins") operate as a distinct tier from regular Goodwill thrift stores.
-Not every Goodwill region has an Outlet.
+Goodwill Outlet stores (also called "the Bins") operate as a distinct tier from regular Goodwill thrift stores, and not every Goodwill region runs one.
 Browse our state-by-state directory or use the official Goodwill locator.
-Most are open 7 days a week, typically 9am–6pm, though hours vary by chapter.
+Most are open seven days a week, typically 9am–6pm, though hours vary by chapter.

 Liquidation Bin Store Directory